What Does Travel Insurance Cover and How Does It Work?

 4. 4

-If you need to file a claim on your travel insurance, here's how it works:
+If you need to file a claim:

-4. Follow Up: Stay in contact and provide additional documentation if needed.
+4. Follow up: Stay in contact and provide additional documentation if needed.

 What Does Travel Insurance Cover?